 Kayaking is becoming more and more popular as time goes on, and with the proven health benefits, it is easy to see why more people are taking up the water sport.
 There are several unique benefits of kayaking that are all around excellent for your physical and mental health which goes to show that water sports such as kayaking are not only fun, they are great for your overall well-being.

-Whether you have been a kayaking enthusiast for years or if you are brand new to the sport, all kayak hobbyists can agree that this sport continues to prove to be beneficial time and time again.
+Whether you have been a kayaking enthusiast for years or if you are beginner and new to the sport, all kayak hobbyists can agree that this sport continues to prove to be beneficial time and time again.
 No matter is you seek benefits such as weight loss, fitness goals, or finding a piece of happiness amongst the natural world, or looking to make a few new friends, kayaking will be able to provide all of these benefits, and more.

 1. Core development